 - Pain when chewing

-Of course, the best way to prevent a cavity is by brushing your teeth twice a day with a fluoride toothpaste, flossing and rinsing with an oral rinse.
+Of course, the best way to prevent a cavity is by brushing your teeth twice a day with fluoride toothpaste, flossing, and rinsing with an oral rinse.
 In addition, routine dental checkups will help us catch potential problems sooner and treat them accordingly.